This story was originally published March 2014.

 Fitting given that Burke was never known to pull a punch, verbal or bare-knuckle.
 Not then, not now.

-“We didn’t have a cafeteria for lunch,” Burke remembered.
+“We didn’t have a cafeteria for lunch,” Burke rememberes.
 “Nearby families would make sandwiches for us.
 Rode the bus in every day from River Oaks to Austin St. Went to dances with the St. Agnes girls.
 Only ones we knew.”

 Burke knew from the early ages what was expected from him.
 Hard work.
 No nonsense.
 And no hesitation when asked what remains the greatest impact of his St. Thomas experience.

 “Just the Basilians,” Burke immediately answered.
 “Father Higgins.
 Father O’Rourke.
 Father Magee.
 Father Sullivan.
 I remember every one of them.”

 As soon as Burke completed his St. Thomas’ school day he would immediately head to the caddie yard at River Oaks Country Club, where his father, Jack Burke, was the first teaching professional.
 His son proved to be quite the protege.

 By age 13, Jackie Burke was running his father’s pro shop, by age 20 was a working pro at Galveston Country Club, nurturing a love for the game rivaled only by the loyalty to his faith.

 “My dad was from Philadelphia,” Burke says.
 “Anything Catholic was what I was going to be doing.
 Went to St. Anne Church.
 Grade school and every Sunday.
 Always sat in row one.
 Dad would say that way you get to hear the Mass first.”

 In 1952, Burke finished first five times on tour, including four tournament wins in a row, and was first for the Vardon Trophy for low scoring average.